Green Party of Aotearoa New Zealand: In opposition, 2023-present

 In early May 2025, Swarbrick unveiled the Greens' alternative budget, which proposed investing $8 billion over the next four years in various green policies including creating a Ministry of Green Works and supporting sustainable infrastructure.
 Other key Green Budget policies have included a new wealth tax, higher corporate taxes, a private jet tax, higher mining royalties and income tax rates.
 In response, the ACT party described the Green Budget as a "reckless attack on family farming" while Prime Minister Luxon described the alternative budget as "clown show economics."
 On 18 May, Swarbrick defended the Green Budget as during an interview with TVNZ journalist Jack Tame, saying that it had been "independently costed."

 In mid July 2025, the Greens' supported the National-led coalition government's proposed online casino legislation during its first reading, which would introduce 15 licenses for online casinos operating in New Zealand.
 On 5 September 2025, Benjamin Doyle announced they would resign from Parliament, effective 3 October, citing safety concerns.
 Mike Davidson would enter Parliament to fill the vacancy.
 In mid November 2025, co-leader Davidson announced that a Green government would revoke coal, gold and seabed mining consents approved under the National-led coalition government's Fast-track Approvals Act 2024.

+In response to fuel shortages in March 2026 caused by the 2026 Iran war, the Green Party offered to support the National-led coalition government's crisis-relief package in Parliament if the government agreed to subsidise free public transportation, transport relief payments for low income earners and rural residents, increase mileage rates for care and support workers and reverse cuts to school bus funding and the Total Mobility Scheme.
+On 24 March, the Government announced its NZ$373 million relief package which consisted of a $50 in-work tax credit for 143,000 working families with children from 7 April, and a lower tax credit for another 14,000 families will also be eligible.
+While beneficiaries and pensioners would be ineligible for the tax credit, their payments would be adjusted from 1 April per procedure.
+In response, Swarbrick described the tax credits as insufficient for helping low income groups and said it favoured fossil fuels over public transportation.